panchi64/add-schedule-to-calendar/README.md

 # About
-This script uses Selenium in order to scrape the UPRM portal website and generate an `.ics` file containing the class schedule parsed from the page.
-This file can be imported to any calendar application and add all the classes in a recurring manner.
+This script uses Selenium in order to scrape the UPRM portal website and generate an `.ics` file containing class' schedules.
+This file can be imported to any calendar application.

 *NOTE*
-The application does not gather or store any information other than the courses found, your login information is relatively safe.
+The application does not gather or store any information other than the courses found, your log-in information is never touched and relatively safe.

 (The courses are removed from memory once the application closes, feel free to look at the source code :D)